-Now, this how cool this guys were back then.
+Now, this how cool these guys were back then.
 Imagine the very conservative, totally closed and remote Japanese people struck by war and all the hell that came with it.
-Now picture the G.I. riding their Harlies, smoking Lucky Strike with engraved Zippo lighters and indigo denims.
+Now picture the G.I.s riding their Harlies, smoking Lucky Strikes with engraved Zippo lighters and their indigo denims.
 Must have looked like aliens to the Japanese.
-So they became obsessed with this culture and everything came with it.
-They started copying the style of these soldier and juts like most areas of life they traveled, learned and with time they actually became better than the original.
+So they became obsessed with this culture and everything belonging to it.
+They started copying the style of these soldiers and just like most areas of life they traveled, learned and with time they actually became better than the original.
 Brands appeared on the market and slowly became the World’s leading producers of the finest denim products money can buy.

 Haraki is the head designer of the brand with Giles offering input for the non-Japanese market.
 They come up with the ideas for the Iron Heart collections.
 The production is then done in Japan.
 By production I mean the garment and even the denim.
 The fabrics they use are produced exclusively for Iron Heart in a factory in Japan using the most advanced yet traditional technology.
 Most of their denims are selvedge which is the highest form of this fabric and basically means that to produce the material one continuous cross-yarn that is passed back and forth on the loom.
 This means that the edges are woven and they do not curl or fray.